roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© Shannon was blonde, short, pretty, nice but overweight.
+Shannon was blonde, short, pretty, nice but overweight.
 Alexis was a brunette, tall, gorgeous, evil, but in incredible shape.
 Shannon had a beautiful soul, while Alexis hid her corrupt core with superficial beauty.

  Despite her obvious maliciousness, there were some things I did begrudgingly admire about her.
 She was dedicated to physical fitness and personal health.
 She was undeniably beautiful.
 But she was nasty.
 She had said horrible, hateful, things.
 She was awful to Shannon, and she had shown herself to be capable of deception by how seemingly friendly she was to me.
 It was incredible how well she hid the true her.
 But most worrying was the fact that she had made advances towards me and had done so brazenly.